 In economics, supply curve is a graphical representation of supply schedule is called supply curve.
 Supply curve can be of two types, individual supply curve and market supply curve.

 The law of supply states that the relationship between price and supply of a product.
 According to the law of supply, the quantity supplied increases with a rise in the price of a product and vice versa while other factors are constant.
+The other factors may include customer preferences, size of the market, size of population, etc.

 Supply does not remain constant all the time in the market.
 There are many factors that influence the supply of a product.
 Generally, the supply of a product depends on its price and cost of production.
 Thus, it can be said that supply is the function of price and cost of production.
 These factors that influence the supply are called the determinants of supply.